TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-ebooks-selfhelp-revoke.md

 <properties
-	pageTitle="I deployed an ebook to a user but now I want to revoke it" description="I deployed an ebook to a user but now I want to revoke it" service="microsoft.intune"
+	pageTitle="I assigned an ebook to a user's device, but now I want to unassign it" description="I assigned an ebook to a user's device, but now I want to unassign it" service="microsoft.intune"
 	resource="intune"
 	authors="mackie1604"